Glee (TV series): Related media

+Concert film

 Glee: The Concert Movie, a concert film based on the four-week North American segment of the 2011 Glee Live!
 In Concert! tour and featuring the cast of the series in performance and backstage, was released in the United States and the United Kingdom on August 12, 2011, for a two-week limited engagement.
 The film is directed by Kevin Tancharoen.